tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_2.md

 **Author**: TW

-**Date**: 16/11/2020
+**Date**:  27/10/2020

-**Modification date**: 16/11/202
+**Modification date**:  27/10/2020

 **Purpose**: As the player gathers resources in the game, they will be able to create items such as a pickaxe.
 They will use these items to interact with enemies and the map.

 **Overview**:  First the player will decide they want to craft a certain item.
-Then the gaem will check they have the required resources for the item.
+Then the game will check they have the required resources for the item.
 If so, the item is crafted and the resources are taken from the players inventory.
 The item is also added to the inventory.

 **Cross reference:**  US_07